jcpsyfguidedesk/geicocarrepaircenter/index.rst

 4. Choosing a repair facility
 5. Completing repairs and payment processing

-Many insurers, including GEICO, may offer recommended repair networks.
+Many insurers may offer recommended repair networks.
 However, policyholders usually have the legal right to choose their own repair shop.

 --------------------------------------------------